fredneedsausername/ServerPhone/README.md

 <br>

 ## Storage
 Each user will have its partition, a folder with their name as name of the folder.
-If, for any operation, storage is not enough, it will delete the data that was writing **TODO THINK OF WHAT HAPPENS IF THERE IS NOT ENOUGH STORAGE IN THE SERVER TO STORE THE FILES: WILL IT continue accepting the input?
+If, for any operation, storage is not enough, it will delete the data that was writing. **TODO THINK OF WHAT HAPPENS IF THERE IS NOT ENOUGH STORAGE IN THE SERVER TO STORE THE FILES: WILL IT continue accepting the input?
 What will it do with the rest of the received input? will it throw it away? what will it do with the file it started writing in its memory?**

 <br>
 <br>